-forked_daapd integration requires a forked-daapd server built with libwebsockets enabled, version >= 27.0.
+The OwnTone integration requires an OwnTone server built with libwebsockets enabled, version >= 27.0.

-As forked-daapd supports playing audio input via a pipe, this integration supports the forwarding of basic player controls (play, pause, next track, previous track) directly to the pipe’s source.
-Currently only the pipe source librespot-java is supported.
-To use this, configure your forked-daapd server to autostart pipes and name your librespot-java pipe “librespot-java” (accompanying metadata is also supported through forked-daapd via a metadata pipe named “librespot-java.metadata”).
+As OwnTone supports playing audio input via a pipe, this integration supports the forwarding of basic player controls (play, pause, next track, previous track) directly to the pipe’s source.
+Currently, only the pipe source librespot-java is supported.
+To use this, configure your OwnTone server to autostart pipes and name your librespot-java pipe “librespot-java” (accompanying metadata is also supported through OwnTone via a metadata pipe named “librespot-java.metadata”).
 The OwnTone integration will find the librespot-java pipe in the database and will set it up as a source.

-forked-daapd integration will treat playlists in the database as sources.
+The OwnTone integration will treat playlists in the database as sources.
 The number of playlists shown as sources can be set in the integration’s configuration options.